jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 tBookingMonth.AddMonths(1)

 Returns a new Date , that is a month later.
-It does not alter the tBookingMonth date object.
+It might not alter the tBookingMonth date object.
 One could expect the latter too.
 How can you unambiguously resolve this interpretation?